dboesono/SVD-Multimedia-App/README.md

     ├── LICENSE
     ├── Makefile           <- Makefile with commands like `make data` or ├── README.md          <- The top-level README for developers using this project.
-    ├── data
-    │   ├── external       <- Data from third party sources.
-    │   ├── interim        <- Intermediate data that has been transformed.
-    │   ├── processed      <- The final, canonical data sets for modeling.
-    │   └── raw            <- The original, immutable data dump.
-    │
     ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
-    ├── models             <- Trained and serialized models, model predictions, or model summaries │
-    ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
-    │                         `1.0-jqp-initial-data-exploration`.
     │
+    ├── notebooks                       <- Jupyter notebooks
+    │    |
+    │    └──  analyze_results.ipynb     <- Results analytics in a jupyter notebook
+    │
     ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
     │
     ├── reports                       <- Generated analysis as HTML, PDF, LaTeX, etc.
+    |   ├── project_description.pdf   <- Description about the project
     │   └── figures                   <- Generated graphics and figures to be used in reporting │
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
     │                         generated with `pip freeze > requirements.txt`